tchenazure/simplemodel/README.md

 ### **Step 6: Train the Model**

 We’ll use a simple **Naive Bayes** classifier, which works well for text classification tasks.
+For more details about Naive Bayes algorithms, check out the [scikit-learn Naive Bayes documentation](https://scikit-learn.org/1.5/modules/naive_bayes.html).

 ```python
 # Initialize the classifier